HomeDirectoriesThe Power of Google Business Profile: More Than Just a Listing

 Did you know?

 You’ll see a breakdown between direct searches (people searching for your business name or address) and discovery searches (people searching for a category, product, or service that your business offers).
-This helps you understand whether your visibility comes primarily from brand awareness or from category relevance.
+This helps you understand whether your visibility comes mainly from brand awareness or from category relevance.

 The “How customers search for your business” section reveals the exact search terms people use to find your profile.
-This information is gold for understanding customer intent and the language they use when looking for businesses like yours.
+This is gold for understanding customer intent and the language they use when looking for businesses like yours.

 Customer Engagement Checklist: